-Javier Solana Denied Entry Into US, Former NATO Secretary General Spent Time In Iran
+Javier Solana Denied Entry Into U.S., Former NATO Secretary General Spent Time In Iran

 — Javier Solana (@javiersolana) June 20, 2018

 While the news that his visa waiver was rejected has been widely criticized, it must be pointed out that the protocol for rejecting his ESTA waiver actually predates the Trump administration.
 According to the Department of Homeland Security legislation which was introduced in 2016, ESTA waivers are not issued to people who have visited one of the blacklisted countries after March 1, 2011.
-The seven blacklisted countries are Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
+The seven blacklisted countries are Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.

 A Department of Homeland Security official confirmed that Solana would have to apply for a visa.
 However, each visa interview is uniquely tailored to every individual.